We offer a variety of food service programs to students throughout the school day. See below for information on all of our programs.

 The Living for the Young Family through Education (LYFE) program offers student parents and their children child care, academic guidance, and social advocacy.
 The program also provides infants, toddlers, and their student parent’s healthy, age-specific menus.
 The menus align with the New York State Child and Adult Care Food Program Guidelines.
 For more information, and a list of locations, visit the LYFE website.

-Applying for Garden to Café
+Applying for Farm to School

 - An established vegetable and/or herb school garden, community garden, or urban farm.